Empirical Bayes When Estimation Precision Predicts Parameters: Review of notation and proofs of

-Recall the event $A_n$ in \eqref{eq:barzn_def} as well as $\bar Z_n$.
+Recall the event $A_n$ and the quantity $\bar Z_n$ in \eqref{eq:barzn_def}.
 Many of the following statements are true for $A_n$ defined with generic $\Delta_n, M_n$.
-However, to obtain our rate expression in the end, we shall set $\Delta_n, M_n$ to be of the following form:
+However, to obtain our rate expression in the end, recall that we set $\Delta_n, M_n$ to be of the following form:

 Here, $C_\Hyperparams$ is to be chosen, and $C_{2, \Hyperparams}$ is some constant determined by \cref{thm:suboptimality}.
 Correspondingly, we also have a choice

 where the constant $C_{\Hyperparams,\rho}$ is chosen to satisfy the following result, proved in \cref{sec:likelihood}.